Urdatorn/grc-macronizer/README.md

 # Installation

 - Create a virtual environment with Python 3.12.
 Nothing will work if you don't get this step right!
-- After having initialized your venv, activate it and install the right version of spaCy, the dependency of odyCy, with `pip install spacy==3.7.5`.
+- After having initialized your venv, activate it, make sure you are in the repository root dir and install the package locally with `pip install -e .`
-- Navigate to `external/grc_odycy_joint_trf` and install odyCy locally with `pip install grc_odycy_joint_trf-0.7.0-py3-none-any.whl`, while making sure that you are still in the venv with Python 3.12 you created earlier.
-- Install the submodule `grc-utils` with `cd grc-utils` and `pip install .`.
+- Check if installation went well by running `python scripts/macronize_tests.py`

 # How to use